Mechanical Engineering Program

 Math and science must total 45 units.

 A course may only be counted towards one requirement; it may not be double-counted.
-Forexample, CME 106 units may not be double-counted in both the Math Requirement and Product Realization concentration.
-Students must have 24 and 68 unique units in math and EngrFund/TIS/ME Courses, respectively.
+For example, CME 106 units may not be double-counted in both the Math Requirement and Product Realization concentration.
+Students must have 24 unique units in math and science, and 68 unique EngrFund+ME Courses, respectively.
 Students may need to supplement additional SoE/ME-approved coursework if CME 106 is taken.

 All courses taken for the major must be taken for a letter grade if that option is offered by the instructor (except for Covid year 20-21).
 Minimum Combined GPA for all courses in Engineering Topics (Engineering Fundamentals and Depth courses) is 2.0.

-- PETITIONS: The Undergraduate Curriculum Committee of the Department of Mechanical Engineering Student Services Office must approve any deviation from the Engineering Depth (ME) requirements, and must give initial approval for any Petitions to deviate from School of Engineering requirements (i.e., math, science, Engineering Fundamentals, TIS).
+- PETITIONS: The Undergraduate Studies Committee of the Department of Mechanical Engineering Student Services Office must approve any deviation from the Engineering Depth (ME) requirements, and must give initial approval for any Petitions to deviate from School of Engineering requirements (i.e., math, science, Engineering Fundamentals, TIS).
 Such petitions must be prepared on the School of Engineering petition forms (see the Petitions page on this site), approved by the advisor, and submitted by the third week of the quarter before the expected graduation quarter.
-For example, for a June graduation, a student must submit the petition by the Final Study List deadline.
-As students will not receive petition decisions until after the course drop/add deadline, students are advised to submit petitions at least a quarter prior to the quarter they intend to take the petitioned course.
+For example, for a June graduation, a student must submit the petition by 3rd week of Winter quarter.
 SoE deviation petitions must also be approved by the Dean’s office in 135 Huang Engineering Center; the ME department will forward any petitions approved by the department.